Most voters will tell you they’re turned off by negative campaign mailers and ads.

 First, one of the most important contributors to their success may be the negativity bias.
 Negative information is more memorable than positive — just think how clearly you remember an insult.

-With that out of the way you’re probably wondering if I’m saying that you have to go negative, attack your opponents, and sling as much mud possible in your campaign?
+You might now be wondering if I’m saying that to win an election a candidate must go negative, attack your opponents relentlessly, and sling as much mud possible?

 Absolutely not!